Besieged but running: Thailand's Finance Ministry

 Thailand’s economy, Southeast Asia’s second largest, has already slowed this year due to weak exports and subdued domestic demand.
 The state planning agency said growth could be just 1 percent in the final quarter from a year earlier.

-A large number of Finance Ministry bureaucrats sympathise with the protesters, who are aligned with the elite-backed opposition Democrat Party.
+A large number of Finance Ministry bureaucrats sympathize with the protesters, who are aligned with the elite-backed opposition Democrat Party.

 The official said there would be no immediate impact on civil-servant salaries, unless the protests were prolonged.
 “They were filed three to four days ago.
 If this continues, there will be an impact on December salaries.”